The Portfolio Manager, Nick Dravitzki, sheds light on some areas of interest

 Yes we do.
 In the short term factors that drive off-shore markets can have a very significant impact on local markets.
 Over the longer term global economic factors may materially impact the economic performance of Australia and New Zealand which will obviously affect local listed companies.

-- When someone invests in the Equity Income Fund, where is the money invested?
+7. When someone invests in the Dividend Yield Fund, where is the money invested?

 The money is invested in a pooled fund (a Portfolio Investment Entity) that collectively owns the stocks chosen by the Portfolio Manager.
 With regard to security of clients’ funds, the money is never held by Devon directly, it is held by a third party custodian (in this case BNP Paribas), who is appointed by the Trustee (Supervisor)